Amerika (novel): Major themes

-The novel is more explicitly humorous but slightly more realistic (except in the last chapter) than most of Kafka's works, but it shares the same motifs of an oppressive and intangible system putting the protagonist repeatedly in bizarre situations.
+The novel is more explicitly humorous and slightly more realistic (except in the last chapter) than most of Kafka's works, but it shares the same motifs of an oppressive and intangible system putting the protagonist repeatedly in bizarre situations.
 Specifically, within Amerika, a scorned individual often must plead his innocence in front of remote and mysterious figures of authority.
 However, it is often Karl who voluntarily submits to such treatment (helping a drunk Robinson at the hotel rather than having him thrown out, paying for Robinson's taxi, travelling to Delamarche's home, resigning himself to stay in imprisonment).

 In the story, the Statue of Liberty is holding a sword, and some scholars have interpreted this as a "might makes right" philosophy Kafka may have believed the United States holds.

 Inspiration

 Kafka was fond of reading travel books and memoirs.
 The Autobiography of Benjamin Franklin was one of his favorite books, from which he liked reading passages aloud.
 Although he always had a longing for free space and distant lands, it is said that he never travelled farther than France and Upper Italy.
-Despite this, a rare photo shows Kafka with an unknown man at Marielyst beach in Denmark.
+Despite this, a rare photo shows Kafka with an unidentified man at Marielyst beach in Denmark.

-Kafka, at the time, was also reading, or rereading, several novels by Charles Dickens and made the following remarks in his diary: "My intention was, as I now see, to write a Dickens novel, enriched by the sharper lights which I took from our modern times, and by the pallid ones I would have found in my own interior."
+Kafka, at the time, was also reading, or rereading, several novels by Charles Dickens and wrote in his diary: "My intention was, as I now see, to write a Dickens novel, enriched by the sharper lights which I took from our modern times, and by the pallid ones I would have found in my own interior."